How Much is a Red Light Ticket in Ontario?

 Introduction

-Understanding Red Light Tickets in Ontario
+Understanding Ontario Red Light Tickets

 Penalties for Red Light Tickets

-- 3 demerit points added to your driving record.
+- 3 points on your driving record.

 Payment and Options